MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/network-subsystem/net-sub-performance-tuning-nics.md

 ##  <a name="bkmk_offload"></a> Enabling offload features

 Turning on network adapter offload features is usually beneficial.
-Sometimes, however, the network adapter is not powerful enough to handle the offload capabilities with high throughput.
+However, the network adapter might not be powerful enough to handle the offload capabilities with high throughput.

 > [!IMPORTANT]
 > Do not use the offload features **IPsec Task Offload** or **TCP Chimney Offload**.
 These technologies are deprecated in Windows Server 2016, and might adversely affect server and networking performance.
 In addition, these technologies might not be supported by Microsoft in the future.

+For example, consider a network adapter that has limited hardware resources.
-For example, enabling segmentation offload can reduce the maximum sustainable throughput on some network adapters because of limited hardware resources.
-However, if the reduced throughput is not expected to be a limitation, you should enable offload capabilities, even for this type of network adapter.
+In that case, enabling segmentation offload features might reduce the maximum sustainable throughput of the adapter.
+However, if the reduced throughput is acceptable, you should go ahead an enable the segmentation offload features.

 > [!NOTE]
 > Some network adapters require you to enable offload features independently for the send and receive paths.

 ##  <a name="bkmk_rss_web"></a> Enabling receive-side scaling (RSS) for web servers

 RSS can improve web scalability and performance when there are fewer network adapters than logical processors on the server.
-When all the web traffic is going through the RSS-capable network adapters, incoming web requests from different connections can be simultaneously processed across different CPUs.
+When all the web traffic is going through the RSS-capable network adapters, the server can process incoming web requests from different connections simultaneously across different CPUs.

+> [!IMPORTANT]
-It is important to note that due to the logic in RSS and Hypertext Transfer Protocol (HTTP) for load distribution, performance might be severely degraded if a non-RSS-capable network adapter accepts web traffic on a server that has one or more RSS-capable network adapters.
+> Avoid using both non-RSS network adapters and RSS-capable network adapters on the same server.
+Because of the load distribution logic in RSS and Hypertext Transfer Protocol (HTTP), performance might be severely degraded if a non-RSS-capable network adapter accepts web traffic on a server that has one or more RSS-capable network adapters.
 In this circumstance, you should use RSS-capable network adapters or disable RSS on the network adapter properties **Advanced Properties** tab.
+>
-To determine whether a network adapter is RSS-capable, you can view the RSS information on the network adapter properties **Advanced Properties** tab.
+> To determine whether a network adapter is RSS-capable, you can view the RSS information on the network adapter properties **Advanced Properties** tab.

 ### RSS Profiles and RSS Queues

-The default RSS predefined profile is Non-Uniform Memory Access (NUMA)-Static, which changes the default behavior from previous versions of the operating system.
-To get started with RSS Profiles, you can review the available profiles to understand when they are beneficial and how they apply to your network environment and hardware.
+The default RSS predefined profile is Non-Uniform Memory Access (NUMA)-Static, which changes the default behavior from previous versions of Windows.
+Before you start using RSS profiles, review the available profiles to understand when they are beneficial and how they apply to your network environment and hardware.

 For example, if you open Task Manager and review the logical processors on your server, and they seem to be underutilized for receive traffic, you can try increasing the number of RSS queues from the default of two to the maximum that your network adapter supports.
 Your network adapter might have options to change the number of RSS queues as part of the driver.